-Normally when you add spam messages to the corpus, SpamSieve doesn't move the messages in your e-mail client.
-If you prefer that the messages be moved to a Spam folder, you can do the following.
+Normally when you add spam messages to the corpus, SpamSieve moves the messages to a Spam folder in your e-mail client.
+If you prefer that it not move the messages, you can do the following.
 Use Script Editor to open the SpamSieve - Add Spam AppleScript for your e-mail client.
-(Eudora users do not have such a script; they already have a command for adding and moving spam messages in the normal SpamSieve filter dialog.)
+(Eudora users do not have such a script; they already have a command for adding spam messages without moving them in the normal SpamSieve filter dialog.)
 The first line of the script contains the text:

 '''

-property shouldMoveSpam : false
+property shouldMoveSpam : true

 '''

-Change the false to true so that you have:
+Change the true to false so that you have:

-property shouldMoveSpam : true
+property shouldMoveSpam : false